Our Services

 Helpful Resources

-Cardiac stress tests evaluate how your heart performs under increased workload by monitoring heart rate, blood pressure, ECG changes, symptoms, and imaging results.
-These measurements help detect coronary blockages, arrhythmias, and blood flow abnormalities.
+Cardiac stress tests measure how your heart responds to increased workload by tracking heart rate, blood pressure, ECG changes, symptoms, and imaging results.
+These data points help doctors detect coronary blockages, arrhythmias, and blood flow problems.

-Normal stress test results typically indicate healthy cardiac function.
-However, blunted or excessive heart rate responses, abnormal blood pressure reactions, ST segment shifts, or perfusion defects can signal specific heart conditions and guide treatment decisions or additional testing.
-Because many variables influence your results, understanding the full picture matters before deciding on next steps.
+Normal results generally point to healthy cardiac function.
+But blunted or excessive heart rate responses, abnormal blood pressure changes, ST segment shifts, or perfusion defects may indicate specific heart conditions and guide treatment or further testing.
+Because many factors affect results, understanding the full picture is essential before next steps.

-If you're experiencing symptoms like chest discomfort, shortness of breath, palpitations, or unusual fatigue, don't wait to find out what they could mean.
-A quick, confidential symptom check can help you identify possible causes, gauge urgency, and decide whether to schedule a stress test or see a cardiologist.
-It's free, instant, and gives you clarity—so you can take informed action on your heart health today.
+If you're experiencing chest discomfort, shortness of breath, palpitations, or unusual fatigue, don't wait.
+A free, instant, confidential symptom check can help you pinpoint possible causes, assess urgency, and decide whether to pursue a stress test or see a cardiologist—giving you clarity to act on your heart health today.

 A cardiac stress test helps your doctor see how your heart performs under increased workload.
 It's a common, noninvasive way to check for conditions like coronary artery disease, arrhythmias, and issues with blood pressure response.
 Understanding your cardiac stress test results can guide treatment plans, lifestyle changes, or further testing.
 This guide explains what each result might mean in clear, everyday language.